abdulj007/TMDB-Movie-Analysis/README.md

  c Properties associated with high revenue movies d Top 20 Highest-grossing Actors

-## How each question was answered:
+## Steps taken to answer each question:
  a) The most profitable movie genre per year:

      -  Split the genre column and made each split genre a separate row